Over 28,000 5-Star Reviews ★★★★★

 • Roast the goose on a trivet of vegetables or a wire rack in the roasting tin so the goose doesn't boil in its own fat.
 The trivet makes a base for superb gravy to serve alongside your Christmas dinner.

-How to Cook Christmas Goose
+How to Cook and serve a Christmas Goose

 One of the most important elements to get right with a Christmas goose is cooking it properly.
 We have an 8 step guide to help you master the craft: